 Professor Alex Long: Professor Long is the associate dean for academic affairs and the Doug Blaze Distinguished Professor of Law at the University of Tennessee College of Law where he teaches professional responsibility.
 He has published numerous articles on legal ethics issues and is the co-author a casebook on the subject.
 He regularly presents on professional responsibility topics at CLE events and contributes a semi-monthly column on legal ethics for Dicta, the Knoxville Bar Association magazine.

-Session 4: Legal Issues Surrounding Blockchain and Cryptocurrency/Bitcoin
+Legal Issues Surrounding Blockchain and Cryptocurrency/Bitcoin

 This session provides a general understanding of blockchain and cryptocurrencies like Bitcoin and their implications for legal clients and law practice.
 Panelists discuss current legal developments in the field, regulatory issues, and challenges and opportunities faced by companies.
 The speakers are a combination of academics, practicing lawyers, and other professionals, all of whom routinely deal with cybersecurity issues.